 Tax evasion causes huge loses to a nation’s economy as it deprives the government of resources which could have been otherwise utilized in undertaking developmental projects or for providing its citizens with the basic needs.
 When an Indian citizen fails to pay his/her taxes the undesirable burden falls upon all the regular tax payers who are levied with higher taxes to compensate for the revenue crunch.

-• The validity of Income Declaration Scheme 2016 is between June 1, 2016 and September 30, 2016, the tenure of which can either be extended or decreased by the Central Government.
+• The validity of Income Declaration Scheme 2016 was between June 1, 2016 and September 30, 2016.
+The scheme was not extended and closed on September 30, 2016.

-• The percentage of chargeable tax lies between 45% – 30% of income tax rate + Krishi Kalyan Cess on 25% of this tax (7.5%) + penalty on 25% of the tax (7.5%).
+• The percentage of chargeable tax was 45% – 30% of income tax rate + Krishi Kalyan Cess on 25% of this tax (7.5%) + penalty on 25% of the tax (7.5%).

 key-attribute image

-• Fabricated declarations will be considered invalid.
+• Fabricated declarations were considered invalid.

 Categorizing Declarant and Eligibility of an Authorized Representative